Ancient Roman sarcophagi: Abduction of Persephone

-Several versions of the myth of the abduction of Persephone survive from antiquity, the Homeric Hymn to Demeter being one, and the version in Ovid’s Metamorphoses being another.
+Several versions of the myth of the abduction of Persephone survive from antiquity, the Homeric Hymn to Demeter being one, and the Roman version in Ovid’s Metamorphoses being another.
 In the Homeric Hymn to Demeter, Persephone is picking flowers in a field with other goddesses, among them Artemis and Athena, when the ground suddenly opens up.
 Hades flies out of it on his chariot, grabs Persephone, and whisks her away to the underworld.
-When Demeter, her mother, finds out what happened, she prevents crops from growing, and therefore preventing the gods from receiving the offerings they so desire.
-Zeus, in exchange for her stopping her tirade, sends Hermes down to the Underworld to order Hades to bring her back, and he obliged.
+When Demeter, her mother, finds out what happened, she prevents crops from growing and imposing a perpetual winter, and therefore preventing the deities from receiving the offerings they so desire.
+Zeus, in exchange for her stopping her punishment, sends Hermes down to the Underworld to order Hades to bring her back, and he obliged.
 However, Hades had earlier offered Persephone pomegranate seeds, and she had eaten four, binding her to him as his wife (the eating of pomegranates, a symbol of sexual awakening and fertility, played a role in Greek weddings).
-Zeus thus determined that Persephone would spend eight months of every year above ground, with her mother, while the other four months, one for each seed eaten, would see her rejoin her dark husband in the gloom of the Underworld.
+Zeus thus determined that Persephone would spend eight months of every year above ground, with her mother and allowing the growth of crops, while the other four months, one for each seed eaten, would see her rejoin her dark husband in the gloom of the Underworld and resulting in winter.
 In Ovid’s version, there is a stronger emphasis on Hades’ love for Persephone.